anujdhawan/gcp-provisioning/README.md

 #### Arguments
 The following arguments must be provided when calling the script:

-* **first_name -** First name of the user that you would like to provision.
+* **first_name -** List of first names of the users that you would like to provision.
+Note that the list must be enclosed by brackets (i.e. "[" amd "]")

-* **last_name -** Last name of the user that you would like to provision.
+* **last_name -** List of last names of the users that you would like to provision.
+Note that the list must be enclosed by brackets (i.e. "[" amd "]")

-* **email -** Email address of the user that you would like to provision.
+* **email -** List of email addresses of the users that you would like to provision.
+Note that the list must be enclosed by brackets (i.e. "[" amd "]")

 * **password -** Optional entry for the password that you would like to provision.
 If the password is not specified, a random password will be generated.
+Note that the list must be enclosed by brackets (i.e. "[" amd "]")

 #### Usage
 Once the variables are set, run the script by issuing the following command:

-      python provision_user.py "firstname" "lastname" "email"  "password"
+      python provision_user.py --first_name "values" --last_name "values" --email "values"  --password "values"

 #### Expected Output
-A user will be provisioned in your Organization's Cloud Identity.
-The script will print a confirmation message once the user is successfully provisioned.
+The requested user(s) will be provisioned in your Organization's Cloud Identity.
+The script will print a confirmation message containing the users' email addresses and temporary passwords once the users are successfully provisioned. **NOTE:** If passwords were not specified, the confirmation will be the only way to get the temporary passwords.
+Please make note of these passwords and pass them to the new users.
+If you do not note the passwords, they can be manually reset within the Google Admin Console

 #### Examples
-      python provision_user.py --first_name "John" --last_name "Doe" --email "johndoe@fake.com"
+      python provision_user.py --first_name [John] --last_name [Doe] --email [johndoe@fake.com] --password [1l1k3appl35]
-      python provision_user.py --first_name "Jane" --last_name "Doe" --email "janedoe@fake.com" --password "1l1k3appl35"
+      python provision_user.py --first_name [Charles,Scott] --last_name [Xavier,Summers] --email [profx@fake.com,cyclops@fake.com]